 'In Malaya we are sitting on a powder keg...
-The Communists are certain to win...
-Any man in Singapore who wants to carry the Chinese-speaking people with him cannot afford to be anti-Communist...
-If I had to choose between Colonialism and Communism, I would vote for Communism, and so would the great majority of the people.'16
+The Communists are certain to win ...
+Any man in Singapore who wants to carry the Chinese-speaking people with him cannot afford to be anti-Communist . . .
+If I had to choose between Colonialism and Communism, I would vote for Communism, and so would the great majority of the people.'16 win'.

-This is the most extreme statement attributed to Lee Kuan Yew particularly his alleged remark that 'The Communists are certain to win'.
 It is in fact at variance with his other public statements, either then or later.
 A study of his speeches in public debate in the Assembly from 1955 until 1963 shows a general consistency in his attitude towards the Communists.